PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-05 16:39:41
+Last updated: 2024-04-05 16:40:14
-Random Quote: If the cancer doesn't get him, it'll be the cops or a bullet to the head. - Mike Ehrmantraut
+Random Quote: What good is having all the money in the world if you can't go home? - Tata Escobar